iowi479/nums/README.md

 The goal of this game is to find a way to calculate the target-number using the 4 dice.

-The numbers on the dice can be used as is or you can multiply them by 10.
+The numbers on the dice can be used as is or you can multiply them by faktors of 10.
 So the number 3 could be used as a 3, 30, 300, etc.

 To combine the numbers you can use the following operations: